epluno/modus-operandi/docs/development/index.md

 ## Coding Style Guide

-Within the the project repositories, we keep an editor.config file that specifies the style and formatting to be used.

 Code should be well commented and documented!
 Other and future team members need to be able to understand the code you write so that they can use and update it when you are not around.

+Within the the project repositories, we keep an .editorconfig file that specifies the style and formatting to be used.

 ## Tools

 Everyone is free to use their own developing environments and machines.

 We mainly use [Visual Studio Code](https://code.visualstudio.com/) for our editor.
-VS Code will automatically style the code according to the editor.config file in the project repositories.
+VS Code will automatically style the code according to the .editorconfig file in the project repositories.

 ## Freelance Friday